ArazAbishov/abishov.github.io/_posts/2017-08-08-hexocat-bot-part-2.markdown

 rocket_codegen = "0.3.0"
 ```

-Next, we have to add the `Rocket.toml` configuration file that specifies custom address, port and logging level:
+Next, we have to add the `Rocket.toml` configuration file that specifies a custom address, port and logging level:

 ```toml
 [development]